-To support proposed levels for the adjustments, NYISO must provide wellreasoned analyses and explanations of how the various elements that underlie the proposals translate to the proposed excess capacity levels and complete explanations of why the elements and assumptions are reasonable.
+To support proposed levels for the adjustments, NYISO must provide well-reasoned analyses and explanations of how the various elements that underlie the proposals translate to the proposed excess capacity levels and complete explanations of why the elements and assumptions are reasonable.
 Parties that do not agree with NYISO's proposal must show why it is unreasonable and provide reasons and support for any alternative proposals.
 It is not adequate to simply disagree with the result of the proposals; such disagreement must be supported with analyses and explanations of any asserted infirmities in the underlying assumptions and other factors used in the determinations.
-3 capacity level assumptions.
+3

+6. Mr. Younger makes much of the fact that the support provided in my March Affidavit lacks quantification of the various factors underlying the proposed excess capacity level assumptions.
 However, FERC did not require quantitative support, but rather "well-reasoned analyses and explanations".
 In fact, no quantification of the various relevant factors were provided in the prior ICAP Demand Curve reset process that established the excess capacity level assumptions the Commission previously found just and reasonable for the period 2008/09 - 2010/2011.
+Additionally, Mr. Younger provides no quantification of any of these factors in his affidavit, arguing that the NYISO proposal is not just and reasonable.